Rezul04/Quiziopia/README.md

 # Quiz App

-A web-based quiz application with gamification features, built using React and Next.js.
+Web-based quiz application with gamification features, built using React and Next.js.

 ## Features